 In an age with myriad complications flooding the market, it is easy to forget that there was a period when watches were simple; a period when watches served the core purpose they were designed for – that which to tell the passing of time.
 As tastes evolve over generations, so does watch design, but some things never truly die – a quiet 3-hander ‘time-only’ loses no relevance for centuries and centuries to come, and its best embodiment exists in the Patek Philippe Calatrava, oft claimed to be the best dress watch ever made.

-Drawing upon Bauhaus design philosophies of clean lines and harmony, the Patek Philippe Calatrava dial is a perfectly balanced work of art, enclosed within a true circle 3-part case featuring a thin bezel, flat crown, and the hallmark lugs, which protrude as a natural extension integrated into the case.
+Drawing upon Bauhaus design philosophies of clean lines and harmony, the Patek Philippe Calatrava dial is a work of art.
+Perfect balance sits within its true circle 3-part case featuring a thin bezel, flat crown, and the hallmark lugs, which protrude as a natural extension integrated into the case.

 That being said, a simple design should be a simple thing to design, and Calatrava-styled watches were also produced by other Swiss houses, notably Longines and IWC.
 However, the Patek Philippe Calatrava remains as the only one in active production some 80 years later, which begs the curious question: why did a timeless design prevail for Patek Phillipe and not its competitors?